 If you earn a high income and pay into a pension plan, it’s important to be aware of the tapered pension annual allowance.

-Most people can contribute up to £60,000 to pensions each year and benefit from tax relief.
-But if your income rises above a certain level – which is £200,000 for the 2023/24 tax year – this allowance could be reduced or ‘tapered’.
+Most people can contribute up to £60,000 or 100% of their relevant annual earnings (whichever is lower) to pensions each year and benefit from tax relief.
+But if your income rises above a certain level – which is £200,000 for the 2024/25 tax year – this allowance could be reduced or ‘tapered’.
 Without careful financial planning, you could find yourself subject to an unwelcome tax charge.

 Read on to find out how the tapered annual allowance works and what you could do to mitigate its impact.